group meeting circle

 Our vision from our strategy is:

-It is important to us that the people who are the focus of our research in health and social care have a say in how that research is identified, designed and carried out.
-We aim to make sure our research is relevant and responds to the issues that are important to our local public and communities, as well as to those who deliver the health and social services in our region.
+It is important to us that the people at the heart of our health and social care research have a say in how that research is identified, designed, and carried out.

-Your views and opinions are important.
-They offer a point of view that academics or service providers may not have.
-When everyone’s ideas and views are brought together they can result in high quality, relevant and useable research evidence, which can improve the health, care and wellbeing of others in our region.
+Your views and experiences matter.
+They bring perspectives that academics or service providers may not have.
+When everyone's ideas and insights are brought together, they can lead to a high-quality, relevant, and usable research evidence - helping to improve health care, and wellbeing across Kent, Surrey, and Sussex.

 What is Engagement?

-By this, we mean reaching out to individuals or communities to provide the opportunity for a two-way process of sharing information, discussing and listening to ideas to help shape research.
-Engagement is about building working relationships.
+By this, we mean reaching out to individuals and communities to create opportunities for a two-way exchange - sharing information, listening to ideas, and having meaningful discussions to help shape research.
+Engagement is about building working relationships based on trust, respect, and collaboration.

 Recite Me Accessibility Tools